Shapour Bakhtiar: French exile and series of assassination attempts

 Shortly after the revolution, Ayatollah Sadegh Khalkhali, a religious judge and later chairman of the Revolutionary Court, announced to the press that the death sentence had been passed on members of the Pahlavi family and former Shah officials, including Bakhtiar.

 In July 1979, Bakhtiar emerged in Paris.
 He was given political asylum there.
-From his base in Paris, he led the National Movement of Iranian Resistance, which fought the Islamic Republic from within the country.
+From his base in Paris, he led the National Resistance Movement of Iran, which fought the Islamic Republic from within the country.
 Between 9 and 10 July 1980, Bakhtiar helped organize a coup attempt known as the Nojeh coup plot, prompting the Islamic Republic to issue a death sentence on him.

 On 18 July 1980, he escaped an assassination attempt by a group of three attackers in his home in Neuilly-sur-Seine, a suburb of Paris, in which a policeman and a neighbor were killed.
 The five-man assassination team with ties to the newly formed Islamic republic, led by Anis Naccache, a Lebanese revolutionary, was captured.
 They were given life sentences, but French President François Mitterrand pardoned them in July 1990.
 They were sent to Tehran.